Jean28518/libre-workspace/docs/setup/installation.rst

 .. code-block:: bash

     sudo apt install ./linux-arbeitsplatz.deb
+    sudo systemctl start linux-arbeitsplatz-web
+    # If you don't run the welcome assistant:
+    sudo systemctl start linux-arbeitsplatz-unix

 This will install the the webserver caddy and the management portal which listens on port 443.